Shouguang Shandong, China Travel Guide

 Eat at reputable establishments with high turnover.
 Choose freshly cooked food, served hot.

 Avoid raw or undercooked meat, seafood, and eggs.
-Be cautious with unpeeled fruits and vegetables.
+Be wary of fruits that haven't been peeled and vegetables.

 Wash your hands frequently, especially before eating.